 Lean mass needs a lot of energy.
 Your metabolic rate will increase.
 A circle that is not a vicious one:).

-Apart from cardio exercise after 50, the other components to successful weight loss are the correct balanced wholefood diet (lots of protein) and 2 or 3 strength training sessions.
+Apart from cardio exercise after 50, the other components to successful weight loss are the correct balanced wholefood diet (lots of protein) and 2 or 3 strength training sessions a week.

-Also, check out our article on the benefits of midlife strength training.
+Also, check out our article on the benefits of strength training in midlife.
+Lifting weights as part of an exercise program shouldn’t be overlooked.

 Most women above 50 experience menopause.
 One characteristic of menopause is the body’s reduced hormone production.